 Chaplains and Staff

-Diana Brown is the Assistant Director for Interreligious Engagement in Campus Ministry.
-In this role, she works with our program coordinators and directors on cross-chaplaincy management, interreligious programs, and outreach to religiously-unaffiliated students.
-She also helps oversee the “Press Pause” series, and is a residential minister on campus.
+Diana Brown is the Associate Director for Interreligious Programs and Operations.
+In this role, she works with our program coordinators and directors on cross-chaplaincy management, interreligious programs, and outreach to religiously unaffiliated students.
+She also helps oversee the “Press Pause” series and is a residential minister on campus.
 When she joined Campus Ministry in 2017, she worked for Muslim, Jewish, and Dharmic Life as the Interreligious Coordinator.
 Originally from Utah, Diana earned a BA and MA in Sociology from Brigham Young University and is currently working on an MPS in Public Relations & Corporate Communications from Georgetown University.
 Diana loves music, road trips, farmer’s markets, biking, and experimental baking.
 She is happy to connect with students over both mundane and serious topics, such as navigating faith and its confusing intersections with family, religious culture, social issues, and philosophy.

 John Crowley-Buck is Special Assistant to the Vice President for Mission & Ministry.
 In this role, he supports the work of the Vice President in advancing the Catholic identity, Ignatian heritage, and Jesuit mission of Georgetown University.
 John holds a PhD in Christian Ethics from Loyola University Chicago, a MA in Theological Ethics from Boston College, and a BA in Theology and English from Boston College.
 He is also an adjunct instructor in the Department of Theology & Religious Studies.
 John is committed to fostering safe, critical spaces for students, faculty, and staff to engage with Georgetown’s Catholic and Jesuit heritage, and discovering new ways of understanding themselves as participating in both the service of faith and the promotion of justice.
 Outside of work, he is an avid cook, loves to swim and sail, and is always looking for the next good read.

-Rabbi Rachel Gartner is the Director for Jewish Life for Campus Ministry.
-She oversees the Jewish Life program and supervises the Jewish Life staff team as together they support the warm, robust and diverse Georgetown Jewish campus community she loves so dearly.
-Rabbi Gartner enjoys working closely and collaboratively to create multi-faith programs she finds most authentic and impactful – ones that engage honestly, deeply, courageously and empathetically across real difference.
+Rabbi Rachel Gartner is the Senior Advisor for Spiritual Care at Georgetown’s School of Continuing Studies.
+Rabbi Gartner enjoys working closely and collaboratively to create multi-faith programs she finds most authentic and impactful – ones that engage honestly, deeply, courageously, and empathetically across real differences.
 Rabbi Gartner also teaches courses in Judaism, offers one-on-one supportive rabbinic counseling, and leads religious services throughout the year.
 Rabbi Gartner loves connecting with students about anything at all on their minds.
 To see Rabbi really energized, ask her about some of her favorite things: Hassidut, soulful davening, prison education, and her work with GU’s In Your Shoes program, or navigating the intersections of multiple social identities.
 Oh, and her love of coffee and her kid rivals that of Lorelai Gilmore!

-Rev. Ebony Grisom (she/her) is the Interim Director of Protestant Christian Ministry and serves as chaplain to Protestant Students across Georgetown University.
+Rev. Ebony Grisom (she/her) is the Director for Protestant Life and serves as chaplain to Protestant Students across Georgetown University.
 She seeks to deepen ecumenical and interreligious understanding and collaboration, and accompanies students of all religious and non-religious identities in our community.
 Rev. Grisom earned degrees from the University of North Carolina at Charlotte, Providence College, and Duke Divinity School.
 She brings a wealth of experience to the Hilltop having worked in high school to graduate school admissions offices, pastoral leadership, and faith-based advocacy.
-Since her arrival at Georgetown University in 2019, Rev. Grisom has served the Main and Law Center campuses and co-chairs the MLK Initiative: Let Freedom Ring!
+Since her arrival at Georgetown University in 2019, Rev. Grisom has served the Main Campus and co-chairs the MLK Initiative: Let Freedom Ring!
 Although “Rev. G” (as she’s known on campus) has her feet planted in the DMV, she remains a proud New York City native who keeps a MetroCard at the ready in case there’s a need to traverse the City that never sleeps.
-You can find her in her Main Campus or Law Center office talking with students and colleagues about all things sacred and secular including traveling, crafting, advocacy, faith formation, race, gender, theology (and their intercessions), history, Blue Devils, music, sports, and her favorite Hoya of all time, Patrick Ewing.
+You can find her in her Main Campus office talking with students and colleagues about all things sacred and secular including traveling, crafting, advocacy, faith formation, race, gender, theology (and their intercessions), history, Blue Devils, music, sports, and her favorite Hoya of all time, Patrick Ewing.

-Michael Haycock is the Ecumenical Life Coordinator, assisting the Catholic, Protestant, and Orthodox Christian chaplaincies with planning, preparing for, and carrying out worship and fellowshipping opportunities for students.
+Michael Haycock is the Mission and Ministry Coordinator, assisting with Campus Ministry retreats, Ignatian programs, and programs sponsored by the Vice President of Mission and Ministry.
 Michael has a BA in Political Science from Yale University and an MA in American Religious History from Claremont Graduate University.
 Prior to coming to Georgetown, Michael spent several years working in federal government relations.
 Outside of work, Michael hosts a speculative fiction book club, runs and participates in tabletop roleplaying games, and tries to keep abreast of religious scholarship.
 He’s always happy to converse about Star Trek, Ursula K. Le Guin, C.S.
 Lewis, J.R.R.
 Tolkien, vegetarian recipes, religious history, and gender and religion.

 Imam Yahya Hendi is the Director for Muslim Life.
 He has been at Georgetown for 22 years and was the first Muslim chaplain to be hired full-time by an American university.
 Imam Hendi is a Public Policy Conflict Resolution Fellow at the Center for Dispute Resolution at the University of Maryland School of Law and the Maryland Judiciary’s Mediation and Conflict Resolution Office.
 Imam Hendi is the founder and the president of Clergy Beyond Borders.
 He also serves as a member of the Islamic Jurisprudence Council of North America.
 Imam has served as an adjunct faculty member for Zanvyl Krieger School of Arts and Science and Osher’s Lifelong Learning Institute of John Hopkins University, Fordham University, and Hartford Seminary.
 Imam Hendi also taught the course Inter-religious Encounters at Georgetown University.
 He is passionate about environmental responsibility, racial justice, eliminating poverty, fighting against the growing sense of militarism, and empowering Muslims to reform the way they practice and understand Islam.
 When Imam Hendi is not talking about these topics with students, you’ll find him in the kitchen cooking Maqloobah or his other favorite dishes, grilled chicken, rice, and hummus.